-Sexual abuse is often perpetrated by someone the survivor knew and was thus a profound betrayal.
+Sexual trauma is often perpetrated by someone the survivor knew and was thus a profound betrayal.
 Not surprising, trust isn’t always easy for survivors.
 Instead of seeking help, many rely on substance abuse, eating disorders, self-harm, or suicidality to fend off intrusive memories and emotions.
-Once these coping strategies become habits they are very challenging to overcome, and add one more obstacle to recovery from sexual abuse.
+Once these coping strategies become habits they are very challenging to overcome, and become one more obstacle to recovery from sexual trauma.

 Trauma-Informed Stabilization Treatment (TIST) combines the model of structural dissociation with efforts to eliminate self-destructive behaviors.
 TIST is based on the assumption that only specific parts of the personality engage in self-harm rather than the whole person.
 These parts are not identified as the source of the problem; rather, they are understood to play a central role in survival.

 According to TIST, self-destructive parts of the personality try to protect more vulnerable parts of the self, and thus are actually life-affirming.
 Furthermore, whenever we reject parts of ourselves, we risk causing more fragmentation, thereby heightening the inner sense of alienation, if not also increasing the likelihood of future self-harm.
 Just as recovery from trauma depends on integration of all aspects of the self, so too does recovery from all forms of self-destructive behavior.

 TIST thus takes the attitude “no parts left behind.”1 According to trauma psychologist Janina Fisher, “As functional as the normal life self might be, he or she will not be allowed to abandon the parts responsible for survival.”2 Fisher adds, “clients have to trust that all their parts are committed to survival in different ways, that even their most suicidal parts ‘want to die in order to live’.”3